OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 devcon.exe update netuio.inf "PCI\VEN_8086&DEV_1592"
 ```

-You can change "1592" per your NIC type.
+"1592" is for E810, You can change it per your NIC type.

 ### 3.2 Manually install netuio driver